openstack/openstacksdk/doc/source/user/guides/connect.rst

 Now that you can create a connection, continue with the :ref:`user_guides` to work with an OpenStack service.

-As an alternative to creating a :class:`~openstack.connection.Connection` using :ref:config-clouds-yaml, you can connect using `config-environment-variables`.

 ..
 TODO(shade) Update the text here and consolidate with the old os-client-config docs so that we have a single and consistent explanation of the envvars cloud, etc.